lijek/Creative-b.1.7.3/README.md

 - Separate creative and survival worlds;
 - Modern-like creative GUI (based on beta 1.8 and current creative GUI);
 - Creative invulnerability;
-- Creative flight (pressing 'G' key);
+- Creative flight (double tap jump key);
-- Creative block breaking
+- Creative block breaking;

-## Planned:
-- fix landing sound
+- Middle click to get block you're looking on when in creative;

 ## How to install (MultiMC):
 - Download [MultiMC instance](https://github.com/calmilamsy/Cursed-Fabric-MultiMC) and import it as zip